google/skia/site/user/download.md

 depot_tools will also install Git on your system, if it wasn't installed already.

+depot_tools and Skia's build system require that Python 2 is available and invoked by the `python` command.

 Clone the Skia repository
 -------------------------

 <!--?prettify lang=sh?-->

     mkdir $SRC